Relaxation Techniques for Mental Health

 What the Science Says About the Safety and Side Effects of Relaxation Techniques

-- There have been rare reports that certain relaxation techniques might cause or worsen symptoms in people with epilepsy or certain psychiatric conditions, or with a history of abuse or trauma.
+- There have been rare reports that certain techniques might cause or worsen symptoms in people with epilepsy or certain psychiatric conditions, or with a history of abuse or trauma.
 People with heart disease should talk to their health care provider before doing progressive muscle relaxation.

 More to Consider